deadhandfailsafe/knocked-out/README.md

 Low rolls are better.

 The big focus is going to be on three or four nations for now.
 USA, RUS, and GER.
 There might be room for UK/COM and FRA as well.
-It's possible to eventually allow Czech, Italy, Japan, Poland and other nations using lended vehicles, but other than that, it's probably up to your own homebrewing.
+It's possible to eventually allow Czech, Italy, Japan, Poland and other nations using lensed vehicles, but other than that, it's probably up to your own homebrewing.

 2D6 system following same armor numbers and some rules from ASL for a prototype.
 Units will face hex spines and use the same type of ASL Combat Arc.